-The accounting track of concentration is designed to provide students with the opportunity to acquire the basic and advanced knowledge of accounting theory and practice in addition to the analytical skills and tools essential to a solid business education.
+The Major in Accounting is designed to provide students with the opportunity to acquire the basic and advanced knowledge of accounting theory and practice in addition to the analytical skills and tools essential to a solid business education.
 Courses are designed to enable a student to understand the intellectual threads of modern accounting and its interrelationship to the various fields of business and management.